 The Aristotelian model inspired the humoral doctrine proposed by Hippocratic authors15 and expanded by Galen16.
 Here, the four humors (body fluids) are the bearers of elemental properties in the human body.
 Their balance is responsible for our health and personality, with imbalance potentially leading to disease and discontent15,16.
 The optimum combination of humors varies among individuals, and further fluctuates according to season, age, and lifestyle15,16.

 During the Renaissance Agrippa explored the elemental world, elucidating its esoteric properties through sympathetic correspondence17,18.
 He primarily focuses on the terrestrial elements, as aether (“Spirit of the World”)19 is the medium conferring their esoteric properties.
 Each terrestrial element expresses itself via a particular modality in the celestial, terrestrial, and infernal worlds17.
-Through various ancient and contemporary sources, Agrippa provided a valuable synthesis of Neoplatonism, Hermeticism, Jewish mysticism, and Christianity.
+Through various ancient and contemporary sources, Agrippa provided a valuable synthesis of Neoplatonism, Hermetics, and Judeo-Christian mysticism.

 In the 1800s Lévi expanded the western repertoire of esoteric elemental knowledge20-22.
 In addition to updating some of the correspondences listed by Agrippa17 he presents new ones20.
 One of his major overall contributions was linking the Tarot to Qabala20,22, which in turn permitted him to correspond each Tarot suit to a classical element20,23.
 The elemental attributions of the court cards were developed by others24.
 Lévi’s synthesis also provides a ritual framework for commanding the elementals20 described by Paracelsus25.